lanl/JuliQAOA.jl/README.md

 # MPS-JuliQAOA

-A fast, flexible package for simulating the Quantum Alternating Operator Ansatz (QAOA) using the Matrix Product State (MPS).

 > [!IMPORTANT]
 > **Migration in Progress:** We are currently migrating the MPS code into this repository.
 > The codebase will undergo rapid changes until **August 22**, when it is expected to stabilize.
 > During this period, APIs, features, and file structures may change without notice.

-## Notice to Users

-We are currently migrating the MPS code into this repository.
-During this migration period, the codebase will undergo rapid changes and may not be stable.

-We expect the codebase to stabilize by **August 22**.
-Until then, APIs, features, and file structures may change without notice.
+A fast, flexible package for simulating the Quantum Alternating Operator Ansatz (QAOA) using the Matrix Product State (MPS).

 ## JuliQAOA